-Market risk arising from our trading activities can be subdivided into interest rate risk, foreign exchange risk and equity risk:
+Market risk arising from our trading activities can be subdivided into interest rate risk, foreign exchange risk, equity risk and commodity risk:

 - Interest rate risk is a significant risk to which our trading activities are exposed.
 This risk arises primarily from our debt securities (which are primarily held by Woori Bank).
-We set different risk limits for our interest rate risk for our trading and non-trading debt portfolios. - Foreign exchange risk arises from foreign currency-denominated assets and liabilities in both our trading and non-trading accounts and financial derivatives involving foreign currencies, which are not controlled separately on a trading and asset/liability management basis. - Equity risk arises from price and volatility fluctuations in equity securities and derivatives.
+We set different risk limits for our interest rate risk for our trading and non-trading debt portfolios. - Foreign exchange risk arises from foreign currency-denominated assets and liabilities in both our trading and non-trading accounts and financial derivatives involving foreign currencies, which are not controlled separately on a trading and asset/liability management basis. - Equity risk arises from price and volatility fluctuations in equity securities and derivatives. - Commodity risk arises from price and volatility fluctuations in commodity derivatives.

-The following table shows the volume and types of Woori Bank's trading positions (including trust accounts) subject to market risk as of December 31, 2018, 2019 and 2020:
+The following table shows the volume and types of Woori Bank's trading positions (including trust accounts) subject to market risk as of December 31, 2017, 2018 and 2019:

-As of December 31,

-2018 2020

-on)

-Debt securities ₩1,687,869 ₩1,284,003 ₩ 1,299,687

-Equity securities 218,574 243,629 53,086

-Spot exchanges (1) 1,173,041 1,301,228 1,434,417

-Derivatives (2) 4,606,411 6,299,833 14,141,105

-Total ₩7,685,895 ₩9,128,693 ₩16,928,295
+As of December 31, 2017 2018 2019 · · · · · · · · · · · · · · · · · · · (in millions of Won) Debt securities ₩ 2,644,334 ₩1,687,869 ₩1,284,003 Equity securities 21,666 218,574 243,629 Spot exchanges (1) 1,049,388 1,173,041 1,301,228 Derivatives (2) 6,627,055 4,606,411 6,299,833 Total ₩10,342,443 ₩7,685,895 ₩9,128,693

-(1) Represents the overall net open currency position in each currency, which is the greater of (i) the sum of the absolute values of all short positions and (ii) the sum of the absolute values of all long positions.
+(1) Represents the overall net open currency position in each currency, which is the greater of (i) the sum of the absolute values of all long positions and (ii) the sum of the absolute values of all long positions.

 The Board Risk Management Committee monitors market risk both for the group and for each relevant subsidiary individually.
 See "-Overview."
 The Board Risk Management Committee has established a maximum "risk appetite" for each relevant subsidiary, which is defined as the risk capital of such subsidiary divided by its available capital.
 "Risk capital" is a benchmark figure that determines the market risk limits, accumulated loss limits (for trading portfolios) and present value of a basis point (or PVBP) limits (for non-trading debt securities) for each subsidiary.
 Available capital generally consists of shareholder's equity.
-Using this benchmark, as of
+Using this benchmark, as of December 31, 2019, we have established market risk limits with respect to Woori Bank as shown in the following table: